FTLam11/fronk-tolks/elixir-intro.md

-`reducer` returns a tuple containing two elements, an **atom** that tells Elixir to **continue** iterating through the collection, and a list that accumulates the result of the input function `fun` being called on the current member of the `enumerable`.
+`reducer` returns a tuple containing two elements, an **atom** that tells Elixir to **continue** iterating through the collection, and a list that accumulates the result of the input function `fun` being called on the current input `x`.

 The actual work is done by `Enumerable.reduce/3`, written as a **multi-clause function**, a common pattern in Elixir. **Pattern matching** is another often used tool in Elixir.
 Here, it matches against the input arguments to determine which function to call.
-The order in which the clauses are defined matters, Elixir matches from top to bottom.
+The order in which the clauses are defined matters, Elixir matches clauses from top to bottom.

 ```elixir
 def reduce(_list, {:halt, acc}, _fun), do: {:halted, acc}